CWI 1. 6th Plate Ambrotype of a Union First Sergeant.

 This is a very scarce stereoview.
 I have never seen this one before.
 A very detailed and gruesome shot that captures three dead Yankees where the fell in battle.
 You can clearly see a musket with bayonet affixed with the dead soldier in the foreground.

 CWI 6.
-Identified and published Tintype of a Confederate Infantryman.
+Quarter Plate Ambrotype of Armed Confederate Infantryman.

 CWI 7.
 Identified Half Plate Ambrotype of a Federal Lieutenant.